 A gazebo constructed from small poles thinned from San Juan County forests.
+Photo: NNRG

-Photo: NNRG To create a pole, you must first cut the tree down and limb it.
-To remove the bark, you can either use a draw knife, a timber log peeler, or a hand-held log peeler: - A draw knife is a blade with two handles that gives you the maximum leverage to peel bark by hand. - A timber log peeler attaches to your chainsaw and carves off the bark as you hold the end of your bar against the tree. - A hand held log peeler operates like a sander with a large stainless disk with teeth that easily removes the bark.
-WOOD BOILER SYSTEMS Wood boiler systems are a cutting-edge combustion technology that maximizes the energy and heat obtained from wood.
+To create a pole, you must first cut the tree down and limb it.
+To remove the bark, you can either use a draw knife, a timber log peeler, or a hand-held log peeler:

+- A draw knife is a blade with two handles that gives you the maximum leverage to peel bark by hand. - A timber log peeler attaches to your chainsaw and carves off the bark as you hold the end of your bar against the tree. - A hand held log peeler operates like a sander with a large stainless disk with teeth that easily removes the bark.

+WOOD BOILER SYSTEMS

+Wood boiler systems are a cutting-edge combustion technology that maximizes energy and heat from wood.
 Wood boilers can be scaled for either home, commercial, or community heating systems.
 While there are different designs, wood boilers tend to burn wood in a two-part process, burning wood chips in the primary chamber and capturing gases and wood particulates in a secondary combustion chamber where they are also converted into heat.
 This increases the efficiency of the burn and minimizes release of particulate matter into the atmosphere.
 Wood chips are a locally produced and renewable resource that creates economic opportunities while supporting forest health thinning.
-Cost projections usually find that modern wood boiler systems can be as efficient as natural gas, and can pay for themselves in as little as 3 years.
+Cost projections usually find that wood boiler systems can be between 2 and 3 times more efficient than natural gas, and can pay for themselves in as little as 3 years.

 Most systems utilize "hog fuel," a coarse wood chip material that is produced directly from forest management and restoration activities.
 Hog fuel can be produced in a single pass through a large chipper/grinder and does not need additional processing.
 Home systems require smaller, drier wood (ideally 5% moisture) whereas community systems can utilize fresher, greener wood at 55% or less moisture content.

 For more information on pricing a boiler from a local supplier, please contact Wisewood Energy at wisewoodenergy.com.

 A home boiler system in Eastsound, WA.
 Photo: NNRG

-Prepared by Kai-Hoffman Krull, Forage Media
+Prepared by Kai-Hoffman Krull, Forage Media kai.forage@gmail.com www.restorechar.org

-kai.forage@gmail.com www.restorechar.org
+Northwest Natural Resource Group exists because healthy working forests are essential to our world.
+Our mission is to use the marketplace to restore forests and local economies.

-To strengthen the ecological and economic vitality of Northwest forests and communities by connecting landowners with the knowledge, skills, and markets they need to steward their forests.
-2701 Ist Ave, Suite 240 Seattle, WA 98121 info@nnrg.org 206.971.3709 This project was made possible with generous support from the USDA's Risk Management Agency:
+2701 Ist Ave, Suite 240 Seattle, WA 98121 info@nnrg.org 206.971.3709

+This project was made possible with generous support from the USDA's Risk Management Agency: